Whatsapp Icon

 Laboratory Tests:

-Blood tests, including a complete blood count (CBC), may be used to check for anemia, which can result from bleeding stomach tumors.
+Blood tests, including a complete blood count (CBC), may be used to check for anaemia, which can result from bleeding stomach tumours.
 Other laboratory tests can assess liver function and detect substances in the blood that may indicate the presence of gastric cancer.

 Staging: